 Any backflow prevention assembly required shall be a model and size approved by PW.
-The term "approved Backflow Prevention Assembly" shall mean a device that has been manufactured in full conformance with the standards established by the American Water Works Association AWWA-0506-78 Standards for Reduced Pressure Principle Assembly and Double Check Valve Backflow Assembly and has completely complied with the laboratory and field performance specifications of the Foundation for Cross Connection Control and Hydraulic Research of the University of Southern California.
+The term "Approved Backflow Prevention Assembly" shall mean a device that has been manufactured in full conformance with the standards established by the American Water Works Association AWWA-0506-78 Standards for Reduced Pressure Principle Assembly and Double Check Valve Backflow Assembly and as listed on SC DHEC's list of approved devices.